leeedwina430/leeedwina430.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
-excerpt: "About me"
+title: "Welcome to Yiqing Li's Homepage!"
+excerpt: "Senior Data Science Student at Fudan University"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-This is Equeen's home on the web!

 Hello!
-My name is Zack Lee, a senior student at Fudan University majoring in Data Science and Big Data Technology.
-My research interests lie primarily in the connection between causality and deep learning, interpretable machine learning and causal transfer learning.
+My name is Yiqing Li, a senior student at Fudan University majoring in Data Science and Big Data Technology.
+This website is still actively under construction.

+Please feel free to email me to chat!

+Email: leeedwina430@gmail.com